shivkumar98/OCP-Java-Examples/src/review_questions/chapter_4/attempt_1/README.md

 My answer: the stream is terminated after 2 elements.
 The elements are "1", "12".
 The elements are then mapped to "12", "122".
 I don't think it generates a String.
 So my answer is **D**

 <br>

+Correct answer: D - no terminal operation is called os the stream never excecutes.

 ## Question 2: